COMP1010UNSW/pytest-dryrun/README.md

-# Pytest Assessor Plugin
+# Pytest Dryrun Plugin

-A Pytest plugin to facilitate auto-marking using Pytest.
+A Pytest plugin to ignore tests during collection without reporting them in the test summary.

-## Provided markers
+## Usage

-### Dryrun

-When the `--assessor-dryrun` flag is passed to Pytest, only tests marked with `dryrun` will be collected and run.
+When the `--dryrun` flag is passed to Pytest, only tests marked with `dryrun` will be collected and run.

-If the `--assessor-no-dryrun` flag is given, only tests not marked with `dryrun` will be collected.

 ```py
 @pytest.mark.dryrun